 When someone is injured as a result of unsafe property or building conditions, they may have a right to make a claim for their damages against the owner of the property.

-If you or a loved one is in need of legal assistance, call The Law Office of David N. Cole at 1-800-909-JAWS (5297) or submit an online questionnaire.
-The initial consultation is free of charge, and if we agree to handle your case, we will work on a contingency fee basis, which means we get paid for our services only if there is a monetary recovery of funds.
+If you or a loved one has been injured due to a property owner’s negligence, call the Cole Law Office at 800-909-LAWS (5297) or contact us online.
+The initial consultation is free of charge, and if we agree to handle your personal injury case, we will work on a contingency fee basis, which means we get paid for our services only if there is a monetary recovery of funds.
 In many cases, a lawsuit must be filed before an applicable expiration date, known as a statute of limitations.
-Please call right away to ensure that you do not waive your right to possible compensation.
+Please call right away to ensure that you do not waive your right to possible compensations.